 - Our Enterprise Information Security Policy, Information Technology Usage Policy or the appropriate subsidiary information security policies and standards.
 These documents govern our operations and help ensure company data is not inappropriately shared or altered.

-The training provides further detail about company-specific risks and trends identified over the last 12 months.
+The training covers company-specific risks and trends identified over the last 12 months.
 Allstate agency owners are under contractual obligations to maintain their own information security policies and controls.
-Allstate also provides specific privacy and information security training for new agency staff and communicates key information security responsibilities for all agency users annually.
+Allstate also provides privacy and information security training for new agency staff and communicates key information security responsibilities for all agency users annually.

 - We respect and protect the privacy of every individual’s personal information.